Our overall aim

 All the data we collect will be totally confidential, but this information will help us understand how environmental factors affecting honeybees.
 In creating a long-term archive of honey (and potentially in the future other hive products such as pollen stores) we hope to support future research into beekeeping.

 We have already undertaken pilot studies to can explore and develop new DNA based approaches, for the early detection of known bee diseases - bacterial (e.g. Foulbrood), fungal (e.g. Nosema) and viruses (e.g. Chronic Bee Paralysis Virus and Deformed Wing Virus).
 We hope to develop further these methods further in future.

 - Molecular and Chemical Certification of Honey

 Within the current scheme Currently, within the NHMS we are identifying the pollen within honey by sequencing a small part of a single plant-specific gene which has the most comprehensive database for plants.
 Although one gene is perfect for our purpose, environmental monitoring of change (we follow the sequence rather than the identification given), it is less ideal not intended for the certification of honey.
 We have to give the closest match to the region we have sequenced; sometimes this is to the plant species level, other times it is only the plant family to a higher taxonomic level.
 It is known that different genes are better at identifying different plant species than others.
 We would like to develop an advanced multiple gene approach alongside chemical analysis to provide a more accurate picture of both the pollen content and carbohydrate composition of UK honey for certification purposes.

-The Honey Monitoring Scheme is supported by national capability funding from Centre for Ecology & Hydrology under the ASSIST programme. .
-National capability funding is provided to CEH directly from the Government to support long-term, large-scale monitoring of environmental change in the UK.
-CEH is an independent, not for profit research organisation.
+The Honey Monitoring Scheme is supported by national capability funding from UK Centre for Ecology & Hydrology under the ASSIST programme. .
+National capability funding is provided to UKCEH directly from the Government to support long-term, large-scale monitoring of environmental change in the UK.
+UKCEH is an independent, not for profit research organisation.